Blue Dragon Cable for AKG Headphones V3

 The Blue Dragon Headphone cable we use the same 4 x 24AWG Teflon insulated stranded conductors using pure single crystallized UP-OCC pure copper with 7N purity 99.99998% as the main cable.

 Each conductor is made up of a special varying size stranding geometry.
 The copper stranding is mixed with Kevlar stranding to reinforce the conductor making it stronger overall and less prone to failure due to the harsh constant flexing a headphone cable receives.

 The conductors are then surrounded by cotton and then a layer of Teflon tape.
 The new version is now also shielded and placed in a polyethylene jacket for further protection.

-The Version 3 is quieter than the Version 2 with no microphonics.
-It is a balanced cable geometry that can be terminated for either single ended or balanced configuration.
+The Version 3 is quieter than Version 2 with no microphonics.
+It is a balanced cable geometry that can be terminated for either single-ended or balanced configuration.

 I ordered the cable on 12/29, got immediate (automated) confirmation of the order, which shipped two business days later via (free) USPS one-day priority shipping.
 Great and swift service!

 The cable arrived well-packaged, and is well-built as expected based on Moon Audio's reputation and standards.
 The plugs are very solid (the Furutech 1/4" is almost ridiculous).
 The cable is moderately flexible, and I almost regretted ordering a 5' length as the limited flexibility makes the cable a little harder to coil around your shoulder and such.
 However, as long as I sit reasonably close to my setup, it's fine- and completely my own responsibility to think through before ordering!
 I note this only because the cable's thickness/rigidity is key to consider before deciding on a length.